Course aim

 - While discussions with your peers are allowed (even encouraged), direct plagiarism is not.
 Every student must reach their own understanding of submitted solutions according to the definition in the previous point.

-- The use of coding assistance from code generating artificial intelligence tools is allowed.
-However, every student must reach their own understanding of submitted solutions (including employed algorithms) according to the definition in the first point.
+- The use of coding assistance from generative AI tools is allowed.
+However, every student must reach their own understanding of submitted solutions (including employed algorithms) according to the definition in the first bullet.

 Problem sets

-There are three problem sets.
-These are strongly connected to the exercises that you will be working on in the computer labs.
+The problem sets are strongly connected to the course material that will be discussed in the lectures.

-- Each set contains a number of basic questions and a number of extra (often more advanced) ones.
+- Each set contains a number of conceptual problems and a number of extra (often more advanced) ones.
 Most tasks are computational and it is recommended to work on them during the computer lab sessions.

 Projects

 There are two computational projects.
-Each project contains a basic and an extra (optional) task.
+Each project contains a core study and an extra (optional) task.

 Grading system